Monadic second-order model-checking on decomposable matroids: Matroid Operations

-\begin{definition}[Boundaried matroid] A pair $(M,\gamma)$ is called a $t$ boundaried matroid if $M$ is a matroid and $\gamma$ is an injective function from $ \left[|1,t \right|] $ to $M$ whose image is an independent set.
+\begin{definition}[Boundaried matroid] A pair $(M,\gamma)$ is called a $t$ boundaried matroid if $M$ is a matroid and $\gamma$ is an injective function from $ \left[1,t \right]$ to $M$ whose image is an independent set.
 The elements of the image of $\gamma$ are called boundary elements and the others are called internal elements. \end{definition}

 The restriction of $M$ to its ground set minus the elements of the boundary is called the internal matroid of $(M,\gamma)$.
-We assume in the next definitions we have built an operator $\oplus$ which to two $t$ boundaried matroids $ N_{1}$ and $N_{2}$ (or representations of these matroids) associates a matroid $N_{1} \oplus N_{2}$ (or a representation).
-Every operator will satisfy that there is an injection of the internal matroids of $N_{1}$ and $N_{2}$ into $N_{1} \oplus N_{2}$ which partitions it in two.
-The aim of the next sections will be to define several such operators designed to stick two matroids on their boundary.
+We need an operation $\oplus$, which associates a matroid $N_{1} \oplus N_{2}$ to two $t$ boundaried matroids $ N_{1}$ and $N_{2}$.
+By means of this operation, we try to properly define a set of terms similar to those introduced in \cite{hlinveny2006bwp}.
+Hereafter, we explain how these terms are related to enhanced trees.
+The same technique will be used with a different operation in the next section.